Overview

 Select the Accounting tab.

-Open the Descriptive Inventory Report.
+In the inventory summary, click View Descriptive Inventory Report.

 Use the Refresh button in the top-right corner to load the most up-to-date inventory data.